ImperialCollegeLondon/grad_school_software_engineering_course/episodes/l1-02-tools-II.md

 ```

 Ah! much better!
 But note that the `# noqa: D102` exclusion instruction is not in
-the right line and there's a complain about `g` not having a docstring.
+the right line and there's a complaint about `g` not having a docstring.

 Still, the sharp-eyed user will notice at least one issue with this code.
 *Formatting code does not make it less buggy!*